lwmqn/qnode/README.md

 * This module is an implementation of LWMQN Client to be used at machine-side.
 * **mqtt-node** is suitable for devices that can run node.js, such as [Linkit Smart 7688](http://home.labs.mediatek.com/hello7688/), [Raspberry Pi](https://www.raspberrypi.org/), [Beaglebone Black](http://beagleboard.org/BLACK), [Edison](http://www.intel.com/content/www/us/en/do-it-yourself/edison.html), and many more.
 * **mqtt-node** uses [SmartObject](https://github.com/PeterEB/smartobject) class as its fundamental of resource organization on devices.
-    - **smartobject** can help you create smart objects with IPSO data model, and it also provides a scheme to help you abstract your hardware into smart objects.
+    - **smartobject** can help you create smart objects with IPSO data model, and it also provides a scheme to help you with abstracting your hardware into smart objects.
 You may also like to use **SmartObject** to create many plugins for your own hardware or modules, i.e., temperature sensor, humidity sensor, light controller.
-    - Here is a [tutorual of how to plan resources](https://github.com/PeterEB/smartobject/blob/master/docs/resource_plan.md) with smartobject.
+    - Here is a [tutorial of how to plan resources](https://github.com/PeterEB/smartobject/blob/master/docs/resource_plan.md) with smartobject.

 **Note**:
 * IPSO uses **_Object_**, **_Object Instance_** and **_Resource_** to describe the hierarchical structure of resources on a Client Device, where **oid**, **iid**, and **rid** are identifiers of them respectively to allocate resources on a Client Device.